EVERYTHING STARTS WITH

 HOW I CREATE

-Each of my gourd lamps is fully handcrafted.
-The first stage is the preparation of the gourd: skinning and cleaning the inside.
+The first stage is obviously skinning the gourd and cleaning the inside.

-When the pattern is outlined and charted, I engrave the contours.
-The next steps are precise marking the place of every single hole and painting.
+Once the pattern is designed I engrave the contours.
+The next steps is marking the place of every single hole and painting of the gourd.

-The most difficult and labour-intensive stages are carving and drilling.
-I carve the gourd with precise high-speed air turbine and dental bits (read more on my BLOG).
-Some parts of the work have to be done in darkness to control the depth and thickness of the wood (it can be less than 1mm thick at some places).
+For carving I use precise high-speed air turbine and dental bits (read more on my BLOG).
+Some parts of the work have to be done in darkness to control both the depth and the thickness of the wood (it may be less than 1mm thick at some places).

-To achieve the best possible light effects every single hole must be drilled precisely in the direction of the light source.
-In some of the bigger floor lamps, it can be nearly 30.000 holes.
+Having completed the carvings, the drilling stage begins.
+To achieve the best possible light effects, every single hole must be drilled precisely in the direction of the light source.
+In some of the bigger floor lamps like Nepenthis, the number of holes may amount to nearly 30.000.

-Every Calabarte lamp is created only by me.
+Every Calabarte lamp is created solely by me.
 Only the wooden bases of the floor lamps are created by Lech Kostyszak from the Unique Wood Design.

 I PUT MY HEART